cheungbx/SourDoughMaker/README.md

 Set cycleMin to 60.
 Divide HotProofMin by cycleMin  and store the quotient as NoOfLoop, store  the remainder as FinalMin.
 Logs the CycleMin, NoOfLoop, FinalMin as debug messages with the RemainingMin as header.
-For each NoOfLoop, Logs the LoopCounter and CycleMin as debug messages with the RemainingMin as header, longPresss the RunResetPin,  then call the BakeColour process, then  ShortPresss the MenuPin  9 times. then shortPresss the MinusPin 10 times, then shortPresss the RunResetPin 1 time, pause for CycleMin
+For each NoOfLoop, Logs the LoopCounter and CycleMin as debug messages with the RemainingMin as header, longPresss the RunResetPin,  then  ShortPresss the MenuPin  9 times. then shortPresss the MinusPin 10 times, then shortPresss the RunResetPin 1 time, pause for CycleMin
-If FinalMin > 0, Logs the FinalMin  as debug messages with the RemainingMin as header,  longPresss the RunResetPin,  then call the BakeColour process, then  ShortPresss the MenuPin  9 times. then shortPresss the MinusPin 10 times, then shortPresss the RunResetPin, pause for FinalMin minutes
+If FinalMin > 0, Logs the FinalMin  as debug messages with the RemainingMin as header,  longPresss the RunResetPin,  then  ShortPresss the MenuPin  9 times. then shortPresss the MinusPin 10 times, then shortPresss the RunResetPin, pause for FinalMin minutes

 The Bake Process